denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 subjects to decouple externalized mental states from mechanisms of governance.
 This affordance is not however a deterministic property of literature, the internet, or any other information exchange system.
-Rather, the design of complex systems must itself become a critical practice, which, in a complement to critical theory, actively engineers for textual mechanisms of individual dissidence and resistance.
+Rather, the design of complex systems must itself become critical practice, which, in complement to critical theory, can actively engineer for textual mechanisms of individual dissidence and resistance.

 ## Tech Appendix